For the complete documentation index, see llms.txt.

 }

-By default, Yarn retrieves the packages from the registry at https://registry.yarnpkg.com and stored locally folder .yarn in the users home directory after running yarn.
+By default, Yarn retrieves the packages from the registry at https://registry.yarnpkg.com and stores them locally in the .yarn folder in the user’s home directory after running yarn.
 Specific packages are linked into the project.
 This operation also creates the yarn.lock file.

 Note that dependency versions are typically declared with the ^ before the version string.
 This indicates higher, compatible versions, following the semantic versioning scheme of the package, are used automatically.
 For example, the declaration of version ^22.18.0 for node, actually results in the use of version 22.20.0 or even a higher version once available and yarn is run.